mirayashi/rpc3/README.md

 - Currently you need to manually send funds to the contract in order to reward servers for their contribution.
 This is good because it allows to externally define the app's business model, but this part is not covered in the demo counter app.
+- The consensus process takes a certain time to complete.
+Between the submission of the command and the availability of the output, there is an observed minimum of 40 seconds of delay.
+This makes it non suitable for applications requiring live data or frequent updates.
+The scope is limited to _fast read, slow write_ type of applications.

 ## Challenges